kaby76/Trash/readme.md

     trparse -i "1+2+3" | trtree

-After using `trgen` to generate a parser program in C#, and after building the program, you can run the parser using `trparse`.
+After using `trgen` to generate a parser program in C#, shown previously, and after building the program, you can run the parser using `trparse`.
 This program looks for the generated parser in directory `Generated/`.
 If it exists, it will run the parser application in the directory.
 You can pass as command-line arguments an input string or input file.
 If no command-line